Alpointernet/Alpointernets-Autoclicker/README.md

 • There are 2 variants of the macro.
 One is on the `.ahk` format while the other one is on the `.exe` format.

 • If you have AutoHotkey installed, you can use the `.ahk` file (Or preferably the `.exe` file as well).
 If you don't you can use the `.exe` file since AutoHotkey already comes injected inside it.
-(If youre gonna change stuff on the code, you should use the `.ahk` variant)
+(If youre gonna change stuff on the code, you need to use the `.ahk` variant)

 You can download both from the [Releases](https://github.com/Alpointernet/Alpointernet-s-Legit-Macro/releases) page.